L1A1 Self-Loading Rifle: United Kingdom

 The United Kingdom produced its own variant of the FN FAL incorporating the modifications developed by the Allied Rifle Committee, designating it the L1A1 Self Loading Rifle (SLR).
 The weapons were manufactured by the Royal Small Arms Factory Enfield, Birmingham Small Arms, Royal Ordnance Factory and ROF Fazakerley.
-After the production run ceased, replacement components were made by Parker Hale Limited.
+After the production run ceased, replacement components were made by Parker-Hale Limited.
 The SLR served the British Armed Forces from 1954 until approximately 1994, being replaced by the L85A1 from 1985 onwards.

 The SLR was designed using Imperial measurements and included several changes from the standard FN FAL.
-A significant change from the original FAL was that the L1A1 operates in semi-automatic mode only.
+A significant change from the original FAL was that the L1A1 operates in semi-automatic mode only due to the auto-sear parts not being installed, but otherwise is a select-fire-built rifle.
 Other changes include: the introduction of a folding cocking handle; an enclosed slotted flash suppressor; folding rear sight; 'sand-cuts' modifications that provided space for limited sand or other dirt ingress into the upper receiver, bolt and bolt carrier; folding trigger guard to allow use with Arctic mitts; strengthened buttstock; enlarged change lever and magazine release catch; vertical stripping catch to prevent unintended activation; deletion of the automatic hold-open device and the addition of retaining tabs at the rear of the top cover to prevent forward movement of the top cover (and resulting loss of zero) when the L2A1 SUIT was fitted.
 The flash suppressor is fitted with a lug which allows the fitting of an L1-series bayonet, an L1A1/A2 or L6A1 blank firing attachment or an L1A1/A2 Energa rifle grenade launcher.

 Initial production rifles were fitted with walnut furniture, consisting of the pistol grip, forward handguard, carrying handle and butt.
 The wood was treated with oil to protect against moisture, but not varnished or polished.
 Later production weapons were produced with synthetic furniture.
 The material used was Maranyl, a nylon 6-6 and fibreglass composite.
 The Maranyl parts have a "pebbled" anti-slip texture along with a butt has a separate butt-pad, available in four lengths to allow the rifle to be fitted to individual users.